News Corporation Announces $1 Billion Stock Buyback

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-News Corporation has announced a repurchase program for up to $1 billion of its Class A and Class B common stocks, aiming to buy back shares periodically based on market conditions.
-This move, targeting Nasdaq-listed securities, reflects the company’s strategic efforts to manage its capital structure and potentially enhance shareholder value.
+News Corporation has announced a repurchase program targeting up to $1 billion of its Class A and Class B common stock listed on Nasdaq.
+The buyback, which excludes ASX-listed CDIs, will depend on market conditions and stock prices.
+This strategic move aims to enhance shareholder value by leveraging favorable market conditions.

 For further insights into AU:NWS stock, check out TipRanks’ Stock Analysis page.